dhrubo55/personal-blog/content/posts/day95-part1.md

 }
 ```

+*Reference: Oracle Java SE API - [`Executors.newCachedThreadPool()`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/Executors.html#newCachedThreadPool()): "Creates a thread pool that creates new threads as needed, but will reuse previously constructed threads when they are available." - No upper bound documented.*

 **Common Mistakes:**
-1. Using daemon threads for critical work (logs might be lost on JVM shutdown)
+1. Using daemon threads for critical work (logs might be lost on JVM shutdown) - *Reference: Java Language Specification §12.8: The JVM exits when all non-daemon threads terminate.*
 2. No backpressure mechanism (can overwhelm the executor)
 3. Losing exceptions (they're swallowed unless you add explicit handling)